wustl-data/pandas-io-exercies/README.md

 **FYI: Because we're writing to databases and using c-performant packages such as pytables (for hdf5 file format), we must perform this exercise in Codespaces, which unlike replit, lets us create/write to a SQL database, and install the `pytables` library for the HDF5 file format. `pytables` suggests Anaconda for installation, so that's what we're using (specified in the devcontianer configuration)**

+0. Open this repo in a codespace OR clone and open in VS Code locally.
+With the dev container extension installed, open the VS Code command palette and search for "add dev container configuration files."
+Choose the Anaconda3 + PosgreSQL option.
+Then select the "poetry" option for "features".
+Use the default settings and confirm that you have a `.devcontainer` folder in your project folder.
+Rebuild your codespace, or select "reopen in dev container" from the comman palette" if you're working locally.

 1. Create a function that takes the number of rows, number of columns, and dtype as input arguments and outputs a DataFrame with simulated data from Faker.
 You only need to implement bool, int, float, str, and datetime dtypes.

 2. Create a second function that takes: